 - A window function produces, in general, a different output value for each different input row in the window.

-- An aggregate function, when it's invoked in the same way as a window function, always produces the same value for each different input row in the window.
+- An aggregate function, when it's invoked in the same way as a window function, often produces the same value for each different input row in the window.
+(The exact behavior depends on what the frame clause specifies.)

 - When an aggregate function is invoked using the regular